pongib/365DaysOfLearning/README.md

 **TIL**: I join webinar about what is data engineer and learn that Apache Airflow (Cloud Composer) is very important tool for ETL tool.
 When I just curios how it different form Dataflow and found out it next level of Dataflow with have schedule time because in real life data pipeline is suppose to be automate and not manual and also have triggle condition when face senario not like cronjob but anytime that event occur.
 And suggest form webinar is when want to by data-engineer you need to get your hand dirty not just learn form video also tooling is move very fast better tool will come and you need to know it.
 I was pass quiz about Bigquery with one wrong answer.

 **Thoughts**: This learning method is work but I need to focus more on it.
 I will mix between new and old, don't slow my brain with pause so much and let it flow and review it again in different time.
 And suggest form webinar I will find my project to do it maybe coperate with my real work.

+## Day 18: Jan 19, 2020

+**TIL**: Still on BigQuery this time is do an hand on labs and then review what I learn about it and find more about partioning and clueter.
+And know about cardinality in database term is stress in high or low cardinaly, if high mean more unique and low is more repeat value in column.

+**Thoughts**: When I review and don't understand it clear it good to find other resource to view it and make it clear.
+And found myself learn with explained picture is good for me and will better if I curious about that topic it by myself.